Vheissu/aurelia-configuration/README.md

 # Aurelia-Configuration
-Smart configuration for your Aurelia applications.
+A smart configuration plugin and singleton service layer for your Aurelia applications.